vmware-archive/bosh-generic-sb-release/README.md

 Sample output:
 ```
 ./customizeRelease.sh

+  This script will customize the Service Broker Release and Ops Mgr Tile generation based on user inputs
+  Things that would be customized include:
+     - Custom defined dynamic variables/parameters that would be passed along as environment variables to the application
+     - Expose the user defined parameters via the Tile UI
+     - Use or not use persistence (mysql or custom database persistence)
+     - Allow user to pull down external third party libraries that are required by the service broker app
+     - Allow registration of either in-built or user defined plans

+Starting customization........

+Version of Pivotal Ops Mgr to deploy on:
+  Reply with 1.3 or 1.4 or other version: 1.4

+Version for the Service Broker release
+  Reply with something like 1.0 or 2.0 or 5.1: 5.5

 Does the Service Broker Application require any configurable parameter/variables for its functioning
      Externalized parameters can be dynamic or user defined like some github access token
      and needs to be part of the Service Broker App via environment variable